fluid-project/infusion-docs/SubcomponentDeclaration.md

         <tr>
             <td><code>container</code> (Required only for View components)</td>
             <td>String</td>
             <td>This property is a CSS-style selector identifying the container element to be used for this subcomponent.
-This property is required for any View components.</td>
+This property is required for any <a href="TutorialViewComponents.md">View components</a>.</td>
             <td></td>
         </tr>
     </tbody>